AhmedElgalaly/java-Library-MS/README.md

-# Java Library Managment System
+# Java Library Management System

 This is a Group Project made by Students from [The British University in Egypt](https://www.bue.edu.eg/)